 Significance

-A survey of coalitions of design professionals, their organization of work, processes and tools used will assist in the identification of the causes of socio-cognitive barriers (Forgues et al., 2008).
+A survey of coalitions of design professionals, their organisation of work, processes and tools used will assist in the identification of the causes of socio-cognitive barriers (Forgues et al., 2008).
 This will enhance analysis, planning and management of the underlying generic processes towards facilitating better integration and collaboration (Forgues & Koskela, 2009).
 Lastly, better integration in the concept and viability stage will increase effectiveness, ultimately contributing to better value for money (Pikas et al., 2015).

 Scope

 The study focuses on the concept and viability stage by the development project team.
-This stage is considered to have a significant impact on the overall cost of the project, however, it is often disregarded (Boon et al., 2016).
+This stage is considered to have a significant impact on the overall cost of the project; however, it is often disregarded (Boon et al., 2016).
 Figure 1.1 illustrates the impact different work stages have on the project cost.